Han-Lin-zc/BlueJ.NaiveTicket/README.md

 * Create another ticket machine for tickets of a different price.
 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?
+			No, the string is the same as before.

 ### Exercise 2.6
 * Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.
+		The outer wrappers of the 'Student' and 'LabClass' classes could be  'Person' and 'Course'.

 ### Exercise 2.7
 Does it matter whether we write<br>